What are Red Rovers?

 What Does a Red Rover Do?

-The Red Rover team is made up of members from our Mechanical, Electrical, and Code CDTs.
+The Red Rover team is made up of members from our Production, Electrical, and Code CDTs.
 A variety is chosen so that help can be given in any area of the robot build process.
 Our code Rovers make sure each team is connected to the radio and can help with any C++ related issues.
 Electrical Rovers can assist with any wiring issues that bots may have.
-Mechanical Rovers can help with any parts that need to be made or the more popular problem of bumper making.
+Production Rovers can help with any parts that need to be made or the more popular problem of bumper making.
 In addition to helping other teams, they also help our team by scouting in the pits.
 They go to each team and ask questions about their robots to see how they will perform, gathering data to help us select alliance partners.